lhcb/starterkit-lessons/06-building-decays.md

 > In fact, if you access the [code](https://svnweb.cern.ch/trac/lhcb/browser/Stripping/trunk/Phys/CommonParticles/python/CommonParticles/StdAllNoPIDsPions.py) for `StdAllNoPIDsPions`, you can see that in it the algorithm for creating the particles is instantiated and the map of the `DataOnDemand` service is updated via the `updateDoD` function.
 >
 > Using the `DataOnDemand` service has the caveat that we need to hardcode the location of the particles, instead of loading a python class such as `StdAllNoPIDsPions`, and therefore must be used with care;
-> its usage is only necessary in a few non-trivial cases where we have no access to the algorithm that build the objects we need.
+> its usage is only necessary in a few cases where we have no access to the algorithm that build the objects we need.

 Once we have the input pions and kaons, we can combine them to build a D0 by means of the `CombineParticles` algorithm.